konrad-poczatek/christmas-game/9/readme.md

-Santa would like to calculate square root of a number, but he cannot use any build in functions or operators.
+Santa would like to calculate the square root of a number, but he cannot use any build in functions or operators.

-Return the square return of a number rounded down to the nearest integer.
+Return the square root of a number rounded down to the nearest integer.
 DO NOT use any builtin function (like Math.pow, Math.sqrt, sqrt).
 Returned value has to be positive.

 **samples**